 - Should cost to your family be a part of the decision-making process?

-In considering these questions you should choose someone that you trust to carry out these wishes.
-It is also recommend that you also select an alternate.
-Go over carefully with them what your wishes are and ask them if they would be willing to follow through with your choices.
+In considering these questions you should choose someone you trust to carry out these wishes.
+It is also recommended that you select an alternate.
+Carefully go over your wishes with them and ask them if they would be willing to follow through with your choices.

 * En Español